apache/activemq-website/src/components/classic/documentation/chat.md

 Chat:   Send Leave

-This Chat example creates an ActiveMQ Classic broker using the configuration information found in the `web.xml` file.
+This Chat example creates an ActiveMQ broker using the configuration information found in the `web.xml` file.
 There isn't much there.
 Just a name-value parameter named `org.apache.activemq.brokerURL` is assigned a value of `vm://localhost?broker.persistent=false`.
 This is enough however to lazy-initialize the broker when it is needed.

 The client leverages a javascript library `amq.js` to perform all of the JMS-related client side code.
 This involves establishing a communication pipeline to the JMS server.
 This pipeline uses a long-poll connection to the server.
 All JMS communication will be received down this pipe, and when the JMS server has no traffic to send, this pipeline will patiently wait until there is new traffic or until it times out.
 If a timeout does occur, the connection will reconnect to the server for another round.
 (Of course you will want/need to use a server that supports continuations in order for this to scale beyond a few hundred clients.)